-Whilst I try to create safe and reliable templates, I can (and often do) make mistakes.
+Whilst I try to create safe and reliable templates and add-ins, I can (and often do) make mistakes.
 Please backup copies of your files before opening this template or running any VBA code.
 If you do find any bugs or errors, please let me know using my contact page.

-By using this or any other template from the site, you agree that I will not be held liable for any type of damages, and use is entirely at your own risk.
+By using any templates, add-ins, downloads or information from the site, you agree that I will not be held liable for any type of damages, and use is entirely at your own risk.

 How does the template work?

 The e-mail options on the worksheet are:

 - To: e-mail addresses separated by a semicolon

 - CC: e-mail addresses separated by a semicolon

 - BCC: e-mail addresses separated by a semicolon

 - Subject: text string to be used as the subject name